unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ### **MAX**

-Return the biggest value among the passed parameters (accept two parameters or more)
+Return the biggest value among the passed parameters (accepts two parameters or more)

 ```xls
 MAX(10, 5, 14, 3) → 14